RobotsAndPencils/react-gantry/README.md

 ```

 This will make the babel-loader handle all .js files.
 We have set up two presets in our __.babelrc__ file in the project root that tells babel _how_ to handle these files:
 * [react](https://babeljs.io/docs/plugins/preset-react/) - React's suggested preset that lets babel know how to treat the jsx inside our react components.
-It also handles flow types, but we're not messing with those.
 * [env](https://babeljs.io/docs/plugins/preset-env/) - This seems to just be _the_ plugin to have with a babel setup.
 React recommends it as well and it seems to be what drives babel's ability to transpile ES2016+ back down to what browsers can run.

 ### Images